sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_7_OverviewOfAComputer/Quiz.md

 **Description**

-a) The bus controllers Northbridge & Southbridge are connected to each other through a bus called IB or Internal Bus.
-Northbridge & Southbridge are nothing but chips.
-Now in modern CPU they are inside the CPU.
-During early 90s, they are inside motherboard & outside CPU.
-But due to performance reasons that become very fast the Northbridge & Southbridge are incorporated inside the CPU.
-Option (a) FSB is Front Side Bus which connects CPU & Memory.
-Option (b) Disk is a secondary storage device.

-b) The bus controllers Northbridge & Southbridge are connected to each other through a bus called IB or Internal Bus.
-Northbridge & Southbridge are nothing but chips.
-Now in modern CPU they are inside the CPU.
-During early 90s, they are inside motherboard & outside CPU.
-But due to performance reasons that become very fast the Northbridge & Southbridge are incorporated inside the CPU.
-Option (a) FSB is Front Side Bus which connects CPU & Memory.
-Option (b) Disk is a secondary storage device.

-c) The bus controllers Northbridge & Southbridge are connected to each other through a bus called IB or Internal Bus.
-Northbridge & Southbridge are nothing but chips.
-Now in modern CPU they are inside the CPU.
-During early 90s, they are inside motherboard & outside CPU.
-But due to performance reasons that become very fast the Northbridge & Southbridge are incorporated inside the CPU.
-Option (a) FSB is Front Side Bus which connects CPU & Memory.
-Option (b) Disk is a secondary storage device.

-d) The bus controllers Northbridge & Southbridge are connected to each other through a bus called IB or Internal Bus.
+The bus controllers Northbridge & Southbridge are connected to each other through a bus called IB or Internal Bus.
 Northbridge & Southbridge are nothing but chips.
 Now in modern CPU they are inside the CPU.
 During early 90s, they are inside motherboard & outside CPU.
 But due to performance reasons that become very fast the Northbridge & Southbridge are incorporated inside the CPU.
 Option (a) FSB is Front Side Bus which connects CPU & Memory.
 Option (b) Disk is a secondary storage device.

 ---
 ---